Enterprise modules

 2. Create a socket for the Runtime API.

-The RHI service needs to connect to the Runtime API to collect information about the health of your frontends and backends.
+The RHI module needs to connect to the Runtime API to collect information about the health of your frontends and backends.
 Add a new stats socket line to the global section of your HAProxy Enterprise configuration.
 This exposes the Runtime API as the socket /var/run/hapee-extras/hapee-lb.sock:

 haproxy